Prasanthyb/Prasanthyb/README.md

 # Welcome to My GitHub Profile! 👋

 Kia ora!
-I'm Prasanthy,currently embracing the vibrant vibes of Auckland, New Zealand.
-My journey began more than a decade ago, crafting delectable and artful pastries within the esteemed walls of Michelin-starred restaurants and opulent palace hotels across the charming city of Paris.
-But now, I'm embarking on an exhilarating transformation, charting a new course from being a seasoned pastry virtuoso to a burgeoning Full Stack Developer.
+I'm Prasanthy Bhaskaran, a seasoned Accountant from the vibrant landscapes of India, where I've meticulously managed financial intricacies.
+Now, I'm leveraging my expertise in financial management, transitioning from meticulously balancing books to skillfully crafting code.
+I bring a unique blend of financial precision to infuse a touch of calculated creativity into the world of technology..
+As I navigate the shift from numbers to pixels, I bring a unique blend of Indian finesse and global innovation to the dynamic tech sphere.

 ## About Me
-- 🥐 **From Pastries to Pixels:** A Delectable Transition
+- 🥐 **From Ledgers to Code:** A Delectable Transition
-- 🇫🇷 **Parisian Artistry meets Kiwi Innovation**
+- 🇮🇳 **Indian Expertise meets Global Innovation**
 - 🌏 **Exploring New Zealand's Wonders while Crafting Code**
 - 📚 **Currently mastering Full Stack Development at Mission Ready HQ**
-- ⌨️ **Blending Precision from the Kitchen with the Logic of Code**
+- ⌨️ **Blending Financial Precision with the Logic of Code**

 ## My Path
-- 👨‍🍳 **A Decade of Culinary Excellence in Paris and Auckland**
+- 👨‍🍳 **A Decade of Financial Excellence in India**
 - 📜 **Embracing the Challenge of Full Stack Development**
 - 💻 **Enthusiastic about Front-end and Back-end Equally**
 - ⌨️ **Coding with Finesse and a Pinch of Creativity**